 The rest of our curriculum focuses on areas of vision control at higher speeds, traction control in various conditions, brake control and throttle use.
 These are all done in the context of proper seating position and understanding the geometry of turn.

 New habit patterns take time to learn and must be reinforced on a regular basis, just as the current slow speed training does.
 However, the techniques to safely ride a motorcycle at speed are unique and in many ways opposite of those needed for the cone drills.
 This is why the closed course environment is so effective.
 Officers can focus on the new skills at speed without the distractions or threats of the street environment while being coached by the instructors.

 We are pleased to say the training has been extremely effective.
 Cambridge PD realized a 70% reduction in their motor accident rates after training with us.
 Officers from the North East Massachusetts Law Enforcement Council (NEMLEC) have seen similar reductions.
 During the first few years of NEMLEC’s training, it was normal for officers to approach us as soon as they arrived for that year’s training and say, “You saved my life last year.”
 As a result, we are now a permanent part of their annual training.

 Fishtail operates a motor unit-exclusive training day every spring at the New Hampshire Motor Speedway.
-This year’s day is Wednesday, May 15.
 The training is scheduled to fit into the motor officer’s regular duty day, and we provided a light breakfast and full lunch, plus plenty of hydration.
 For those officers who cannot make the exclusive day due to short-notice duty, vacation, etc., we can also enroll them, on a limited basis, in our regularly held schools.